whosonfirst/whosonfirst-cookbook/how_to/downloading_wof_records.md

 In the `scripts` directory in the `py-mapzen-whosonfirst-utils` repository, run the following in your command line:

-> python wof-csv-to-feature-collection -p /path/to/whosonfirst-data/data -o ~/Desktop/nyc_boroughs.geojson -a /path/to/whosonfirst-properties/aliases/property_aliases.json --slim -f 85977539
+> python wof-csv-to-feature-collection -p /path/to/whosonfirst-data/data -c /path/to/list_of_ids.csv -o ~/Desktop/nyc_boroughs.geojson -a /path/to/whosonfirst-properties/aliases/property_aliases.json --slim -i

 A breakdown of what we're passing: